📞 (951) 503-0206

 Argentine ant colonies in grove irrigation systems are massive—often millions of workers sustained by the permanent moisture supply.
 Residential treatment alone gets overwhelmed by the sheer volume of ant traffic from adjacent agricultural land.
 We create a treated buffer zone around your home using non-repellent products and maintain it more frequently than standard residential schedules.
 Quarterly service is the minimum effective frequency for grove-adjacent Fallbrook properties.

-Fallbrook's rural character means black widows are everywhere—outbuildings, rock walls, wood piles, irrigation valve boxes, and rural fencing all harbor widow populations.
+Fallbrook's rural character means spiders are common around outbuildings, rock walls, wood piles, irrigation valve boxes, and rural fencing.
 We treat all structures on the property, not just the main house.
-For properties reporting scorpion activity (bark scorpions are present in eastern Fallbrook), UV detection and targeted treatment of harborage sites reduces encounters.
+For properties reporting heavy spider activity, targeted treatment of harborage sites reduces encounters.

 Frequently Asked Questions